U2's Adam Clayton: How The Shock Death Of Michael Hutchence Helped Him Clean Up His Act

 “I think what it underlined is that very often, you just don’t know what’s happening in people’s lives.
 If there’s anyone listening to this going through something similar, and I know these times are very difficult, if you can reach out to someone, tell them what’s going on.
 If you can just not go through it on your own, there are people out there to help.”

 Of course, we're approaching Hutchence's anniversary, marking yet another year without the INXS legend in this world.
-In case you missed it, we announced INXS as the Aussie G.O.A.T. last week, as voted by you, our Triple M listeners.
+In case you missed it, our sister station announced INXS as the Aussie G.O.A.T. last week, as voted by the Triple M listeners.

 LISTEN: